 - Choose the disk you’d like to use as a Time Machine backup, then click Use Disk.

-Once your files are backed up, next be sure to disable any services that are associated with your system, including iTunes, iCloud, and iMessage, and deactivate programs on your Mac.
+Once your files are backed up, next be sure to disable any services associated with your system, including iCloud, Music, and Messages, and deactivate programs on your Mac.
 Just take your time to sign out of everything to avoid those “after the sale” calls from a new user.

 Here’s how to sign out of iTunes:

 - Open iTunes on your Mac.